hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-remove-exisitng-disk.md

 2. Change the directory to ring builder

 		#cd /root/ring-building

-<**how do we identify container ring file**>
+3. List the file in the directory

+		ls
+	The file with the name `object-1.builder` will be listed in the list.

-3. List the disks in the current `object-1.builder` file
+4. List the disks in the current `object-1.builder` file

 		ringos view-ring -f /root/ring-building/object-1.builder

-4. Identify the disk to be removed from the list.
+5. Identify the disk to be removed from the list.

 **Recommendation**:

 * Remove a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
 Initial weight is 25.

-5.Set weight of the driver
+6.Set weight of the driver

 		ringos set-weight -f object-1.builder -s d<value> -w <value>

-6.Re-balance both account and container ring
+7.Re-balance the ring

 		ringos rebalance-ring -f /root/ring-building/object-1.builder

 **Note**: Wait for min&#095;part_hours before another re-balance succeeds.

-7.List all the Swift nodes
+8.List all the Swift nodes

 		ringos list-swift-nodes -t all

-8.Copy `object-1.ring.gz` file to all nodes
+9.Copy `object-1.ring.gz` file to all nodes

 	ringos copy-ring -s /root/ring-building/account.ring.gz -n <IP address of Swift nodes>

-9.Repeat steps from 5 - 8 with the weights 50, 25, and 0 (w= 50, 25, 0).
+10.Repeat steps from 6 - 8 with the weights 50, 25, and 0 (w= 50, 25, 0).

-10.Once weight is set to 0, remove the disk from the ring
+11.Once weight is set to 0, remove the disk from the ring

 	ringos remove-disk-from-ring -f object-1.builder -s d<device ID>